-M.A. in Spanish and Latin American Languages and Literatures
+M.A. in Spanish and Latin American Linguistic, Literary and Cultural Studies

 Two Masters programs are offered at NYU Madrid.

 The M.A. in Teaching Spanish as a Foreign Language and TESOL is a two-year program offered jointly by NYU’s Graduate School of Arts and Sciences and Steinhardt School of Culture, Education, and Human Development, with the first year taught at NYU Madrid and the second year taught at Steinhardt’s Department of Teaching and Learning in New York.
 For further information, please click here